 I strongly recommend you listen to her talk on how to “Build a Better Online Portfolio”, or skip to “30:48” to learn more about sequencing:

-A few main ideas from the video:
+The main ideas in the video:

 - Sequencing should tell the story of who you are and who you want to be